EYGjamie/discord-bot-template/internal/bot/commands/README.md

 # Discord Bot Commands

-This directory contains all slash command implementations for the OVGU Discord bot.
+This directory contains all slash command implementations for the Discord bot.

 ## Structure